eth08/eth08/README.md

 # Hi there 👋, I'm eth08

-## 🧑‍💻 Cybersecurity Analyst & Software Developer

-- 🔐 15+ years of experience in the IT sector
+💻 **Cybersecurity Analyst & Software Developer** with 15+ years in IT
-- 🛡 Specialized in: cybersecurity, software development, networks, and databases
-- 💻 Passionate about building secure and efficient software systems, I continuously update my skills to safeguard digital resources, mitigate cybersecurity risks, and enhance customers' security posture
+🔐 Background in **secure software, networks, and databases**
+⚔️ Currently transitioning into **offensive security & ethical hacking**:
+- Penetration testing & red teaming
+- Vulnerability research & exploit development
+- Proactive defense through attacker’s mindset

+I believe the best defense starts with **thinking like an attacker**.

 ---